 “We’ll be fine young man.
 Thank you for your concern.”

 Maybe a younger social worker would have called the police or Adult Protective Services.
-Maybe a social worker who hadn’t been a long time observer of that generation himself would have just considered the mandated reporter rules.
+Maybe a social worker who hadn’t been a long time observer of that greatest generation himself would have just considered the mandated reporter rules.
 Those are the rules that say you should err on the side of caution and report any suspicions.
 But I know what happens when the cops or protective services get involved in these cases.
 Nothing good would come of it, nothing good for the contract they had signed with their wedding vows.
 So I just let it go.